Page created on December 2, 2018. Last updated on December 2, 2021 at 17:53

-Vasculitis is the general term for inflammation of vessel walls.
+Vasculitis is the general term for inflammation of vessel walls, characterised by fibrinoid necrosis and infiltration of the walls by inflammatory cells.
 The clinical manifestations can vary wildly, but they mostly depend of the area and type of vessel that is affected.
 Most vasculitides (yes that’s the plural form) affect the smaller vessels, like arterioles, capillaries and venules.
 The two most common pathomechanisms are immune-mediated inflammation and direct vascular invasion by pathogens.
 The exact pathomechanism is unknown for most types.

 We classify vasculitides based on which type of vessels they target.
 The important ones are: